-The canoes have our logo on them.
-Our vehicle is a large silver van with a canoe trailer attached or a regular gray van with a canoe trailer attached.
-You should have your lunch finished, car parked (at one of the parking lots behind the registration office or near the gift shop); swimsuit and sandals should be on before you meet your guide.
+The canoes are all different colors.
+They are red, yellow, blue, mango, orange, or white (all with our logo).
+Our vehicle is a large silver van with a black canoe trailer attached or a regular gray van with a black canoe trailer attached.
+You should have your lunch finished, car parked (at one of the parking lots behind the registration office) and sandals on before you meet your guide.he will help you to get your parking permit.